How To Secure Laravel API Authentication with Sanctum - Security Guide

 • Mobile App Authentication Support

-• Token Abilities / Scope Tokens
+• Token Abilities / Scoped Tokens

 • Token Expiration